czbiohub-sf/MIDAS/docs/output.rst

 MIDAS Reference Database Layout
 ===============================

-To meet the challenge of increased number of available genome sequences, MIDAS2 implemented a new database infrastructure, geared to run on `AWS Batch <https://aws.amazon.com/batch/>`_ and `S3 <https://aws.amazon.com/s3/>`_, to achieve `elastic scaling <https://github.com/czbiohub/pairani/wiki>`_ for building MIDAS2 reference databases.
+To meet the challenge of increasing numbers of available genome sequences, MIDAS2 implemented a new database infrastructure, geared to run on `AWS Batch <https://aws.amazon.com/batch/>`_ and `S3 <https://aws.amazon.com/s3/>`_, to achieve `elastic scaling <https://github.com/czbiohub/pairani/wiki>`_ for building MIDAS2 reference databases.